andydelso/next-js-blog/_posts/2022-07-18-hfade3-chapter1-2.md

 ---
-title: "My Studies of Head First Android Development - 3rd Edition: Chapters 1 & 2"
+title: "Head First Android Development - 3rd Edition: Chapters 1 & 2"
 excerpt: "For the better part of the past year, I have been working on becoming an Android Developer.
 As of recently, the effort I have been putting into it, has paid off, but that is for another post."
 coverImage: "/assets/blog/covers/2022/software-developer-glasses.jpg"
 date: "2022-07-18T15:03:08.530Z"